morningred88/AWS/SAP-C01_SA_Professional/Security/Security_notes.md

 ```

 For example, this one above allows you to retrieve the latest AMI ID of Amazon Linux 2 from AWS.

+## AWS Secrets Manager

+### Automatic rotation

+Automate generation of secrets on rotation by using the build-in Lambda function to update the secrets for RDS, DocumentDB and Redshift.

+For all other rotation, you need to create a Lambda function to enable the rotation.

+**Note:**

+SSM Parameter Store has

+- no secret rotation, but you can setup CloudEvent to trigger a Lambda function
+- no database integration